furtidev/HonourInWatch/README.md

 # HonourInWatch
 A logging bot for Team Honour.
+Written in Python using Disnake and SQLite3.